Remi-Coulom/joedb/doc/source/network_protocol.rst

        data
-U                       reply to U or p when the push succeeded C                       reply to U or p when the push failed (conflict) l                       reply to l u                       reply to u (no timeout) t                       reply to u (timeout)
+U                       reply to U or p when the push succeeded C                       reply to U or p when the push failed (conflict) R                       reply to U or p when the push failed (read-only) l                       reply to l u                       reply to u (no timeout) t                       reply to u (timeout)